Kansas bar shooting: FBI investigating after Indian man killed

 A search for motive

-Nearly six hours after the shooting, Purinton was arrested about 70 miles away at a bar in Clinton, Missouri, according to the Kansas City Star.
+Nearly six hours after the shooting, Purinton was arrested about 70 miles away at a bar in Clinton, Missouri, according to The Kansas City Star.

 FBI's Eric Jackson said they are working to determine the suspect's motive and whether the shooting is a civil rights violation or a hate crime.